Are you a parent who prevents their kids from ever making a mess? Is it because you fear the clean up or do you want to make sure your kids "behave?"

 Why a Big Mess is OK

-Why do I let my kids make a big mess?
-Sensory trays dumped all over the place?
+So, why do I let my kids make a big mess?
+Sensory trays and toy cars dumped all over the place?
 Toys strewn every which way?

 One word: SANITY

 Okay, now you are thinking, but isn't sanity more at risk when the home is messy?

 Benefits of a Big Mess